-At the Annual General Meeting on 20 April 2016, the Company authorised the Management Board to hold treasury shares of up to 10% of the share capital at the time of the resolution or, if this amount is lower, of the share capital at the time of exercise to acquire the existing authorisation for any authorised purpose within the scope of the legal restrictions until 19 April 2021.
+By the Annual General Meeting on 20 April 2016, the Company authorised the Management Board to acquire treasury shares up to a total of 10% of the share capital existing at the time of the resolution or - if this amount is lower - of the share capital existing at the time of the respective exercise of the present authorisation for any permissible purpose within the framework of the legal restrictions until 19 April 2021.

 The treasury shares may be acquired at the discretion of the Management Board via the stock exchange or by means of a public purchase offer addressed to all shareholders.
-The equivalent consideration per share (excluding incidental acquisition costs) may not exceed or fall below the average of the last share price (closing price) of the Company's stock in XETRA trading on the Frankfurt Stock Exchange on the last ten trading days prior to the date of the commitment to purchase or the date of publication of the offer by more than 10%.
+The consideration to be paid per share (excluding incidental acquisition costs) may not be more than 10% higher or lower than the average of the last share prices (closing prices) of the Company's share in XETRA trading on the Frankfurt Stock Exchange on the last ten trading days prior to the conclusion of the purchase obligation transaction or the date of publication of the offer.